timrogers/gh-migration-audit/README.md

     --owner monalisa \
     # The name of the repository
     --repo octocat \
     # OPTIONAL: The path to write the audit result CSV to.
-Defaults to `output.csv`.
+Defaults to the specified owner and repo, followed by the current date and time, e.g. `monalisa_octocat_1698925405325.csv
     --output-path octocat.csv \
     # OPTIONAL: The base URL of the GitHub API, if you're migrating from a migration source other than GitHub.com.
     --base-url https://github.acme.inc/api/v3